The Top 5 Things You Should Know About an NDIS Investment Property

 In other words, the process is essentially the same as securing a tenant for an ordinary investment property—unless you can find a tenant for your SDA-compliant property, you’re not going to see rental returns.

-5. Your NDIS Investment Has Tax Implications
+5. Your NDIS Investment Property Has Tax Implications

 It’s worth noting that, as building costs are higher and plant and equipment requirements are greater, you’re likely to be able to claim higher depreciation deductions compared to a traditional investment property.
 So make sure to get your hands on a tax depreciation schedule from a qualified quantity surveyor to ensure you’re getting the most out of your tax deductions.